AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Qualified_Interface/content.rst

   associated with the units for which coverage is assessed
 * <traces.list> is a text file containing the list of execution traces to operate on.

+IO redirections, sometimes necessary for proper operation of the programs within the execution environment, are allowed.